Is It Really That Good?

 Digital RGB Lighting

 This cooler does not have a dedicated RGB controller.
 Users would need a supporting motherboard.
-This lighting is compatible with the following:

 We have tested the lighting using RGB FUSION 2.0 and found it working flawlessly.
 Here are a few pictures.